EmielEstievenart/eestv/docs/eestv/net/guide.md

 **Client side:**
 1. Create a `UdpDiscoveryClient` and start discovery for the desired identifier
 2. When a response with a TCP port is received, stop discovery
-3. Connect a `ClientConnection` to the discovered endpoint
+3. Connect a `TcpClientConnection` to the discovered endpoint

 ## Key Points

 - **Connection Monitoring**: Both client and server connections support keepalive monitoring
 - **Custom Keep-Alive**: Use `set_keep_alive_callback()` to define protocol-specific keep-alive messages
-- **Auto-Reconnect**: `ClientConnection` automatically reconnects with exponential backoff
+- **Auto-Reconnect**: `TcpClientConnection` automatically reconnects with exponential backoff
 - **Callbacks**: Use connection-lost callbacks to handle disconnection events
 - **Service Discovery**: Use the low-level discovery components to build custom discovery patterns
 - **Thread-Safe**: All components use Boost.Asio's io_context for thread safety